 It is not considered that the proposed basement would result in a significant change to the groundwater flow regime in the vicinity of the proposal.
 Also, given limited scope of the scheme and no increase in impermeable areas, the scheme is also considered compliant with the surface water management and flood risk elements of NPPF and Camden policy.

-The predicted level of damage to the houses at Nos.
-13 and 17 Lyndhurst Terrace, arising from the excavation of a basement at No. 15, is 'very slight' or less.
-Damage to the separate garage structure at No. 17 is predicted to lie at the low end of 'slight'.
+The predicted level of damage to the houses at Nos 13 and 17 Lyndhurst Terrace, arising from the excavation of a basement at No 15, is 'very slight' or less, as defined in Ref 2.